danibcorr/ml-wiki/docs/artificial_intelligence/deep_learning/deep_learning.md

 la semántica de la imagen.
 Por tanto, podemos decir que las imágenes tienen cierta localidad.

+From the point of view of signal processing, equation (E.7.7) corresponds to a filtering operation on the input signal X through a set of finite impulse response (FIR) filters [Unc15], implemented via a discrete convolution (apart from a sign change).
+Each filter here corresponds to a slice W:,:,:,i of the weight matrix.
+In standard signal processing, these filters can be manually designed to perform specific operations on the image.
+In convolutional layers, instead, these filters are initialized randomly and trained via gradient descent.
+We consider the design of convolutional models built on convolutional layers in the next section.
+An interesting aspect of convolutional layers is that the output maintains a kind of “spatial consistency” and it can be plotted: we call a slice H:,:,i of the output an activation map of the layer, representing how much the specific filter was “activated” on each input region.
+We will consider in more detail the exploration of these maps in the next volume.

+Las capas como los finales en realidad si pueden procesar datos de entrada de cualquier dimensión porque no dependen del tamaño de la entrada.
+Sin embargo, la práctica suele ser bastante complicado procesar esto porque al final no podemos pasar de una manera actualizada tensores que tengan diferentes tamaños y luego también aparecen problemas como el olvido catastrófico porque al final estás entrenando con distribuciones de datos que son completamente diferentes porque varían la el tamaño.
+Al final si utilizas imágenes y tienen diferencias de tamaño pues intervienen diferentes tipos de texturas patrones también puede haber diferentes cambios en la relaciones de los píxeles vecinos.
+Pueden verse alterado las componentes de alta frecuencia que pueden alterar el comportamiento de la arquitectura.

 ### 5.4.
 Componentes de una capa convolucional

 El uso de convoluciones en redes neuronales introduce una serie de elementos esenciales